chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_guards_attributes.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following guards can be used to define a condition to be evaluated during the execution phase of the |chef client| run:
+The following attributes can be used to define a guard that is evaluated during the execution phase of the |chef client| run:

 .. list-table::
    :widths: 60 420